rupeshtiwari/rupeshtiwari.github.io/_posts/2022-06-18-guideline-to-become-senior-developer.md

 - Add template form in `html` with validations
 - Output create when the user wants to create a new definition

+## Sprint Guidelines for senior developers

-## Guideline for assigning Hours to Sprint Story
+### Guideline for assigning Hours to Sprint Story

 If you are following 2 week sprint.
 Then I would put below hours to the points.
 Sprint stories could be assigned points.
 We can assign 1,2 or 3 point.
 Here is the map of point to hours.